Modeling Considerations with Algebraic Loops

 separate output and update functions, or a combined output/update function.

-Configure C Code Generation for Model Entry-Point Functions (Simulink Coder) for information about separate and combined output and update functions.
+Configure Generated C Function Interface for Model Entry-Point Functions (Simulink Coder) for information about separate and combined output and update functions.

 Single output/update function (Simulink Coder) for information about specifying whether code has separate or combined functions.

 When Single output/update function is enabled (default), a Model block has a combined output/update function.
 The function makes the block a direct feed through block for all inports, regardless of the structure of the referenced model.
 Where an unwanted algebraic loop results, you can: